 When do new monthly schedules come out?

-Do you have young adult programs or autistic adult programs like Dungeons & Dragons?
+Do you have young adult programs or autistic adult programs?

 In terms of young adults, we have our monthly calendar, which is catered to the young adult demographic.
 Individuals can join that at their leisure.
 There’s no real requirement because you joined one month, that you have to join for the next.
 You can join one program or you can join all of the programs, so it’s very adaptable to meet your needs and schedules, as well as your interests.
-We have a very active community in that demographic, which is wonderful!
-We also have, as something new to our calendar, our Dungeons & Dragons series, which is available to young adults who are beginners to D&D or interested in exploring it in a virtual space.
-For those who aren’t familiar with it, D&D is a fantasy-type game that individuals can play both in-person and virtually.
-We offer it for young adults who are both beginners, as well as more experienced or intermediate players.
-Then we also have a series of programs on our calendar which are related to movement and creativity – which could be anything from music to visual arts and creative writing.
+We also have a series of programs on our calendar which are related to movement and creativity – which could be anything from music to visual arts and creative writing.
 We have lots of different games programs which are very popular, as well as our skill-building workshops, which vary on a month-to-month basis.
-They are a series of programs that allow individuals to learn different skill sets.
+They are a series of programs that allow individuals to learn different skill sets (professional boundaries, soft skills, etc.).
 All of these programs are catered to our young adult community, and there really is no specific age at which these individuals can get involved.
 We’re always looking for new and exciting members to join us.
 We have team members with such varying skill sets all across Canada and we’re always open to setting up new niche programs.

 A workshop on creating inclusive camp experiences for Free Spirit Tours in Collingwood!